 Structural Yoga seeks to adapt yoga to fit your body’s abilities.
 It is yoga adapted to your body – not everyone else’s – and seeks to align your body within its limits.
 Structural Yoga also emphasizes Vinyasa (the practice of flowing transition between poses), breath work, and developing strength through asanas (poses).

 Come practice Yoga in our peaceful, renovated turn-of-the century barn, that was once part of a beet farm in rural Wheat Ridge, CO.
 You’ll feel stronger, flexible and more energetic as you navigate your busy life.
-We offer on-going regular classes, private and semi-private (2 people) sessions, yoga parties, and yoga at the office.
-To find out more please visit our Yoga Schedule page.
+We offer, private and small group sessions, yoga parties, and yoga at the office.
+To find out more please visit our email firstname.lastname@example.org

 I continue to expand my yoga knowledge by attending workshops, classes with local, national and international teachers.
 Yoga is very grounding for me.
 As I have gotten older, and busier with a wider variety of tasks, my practice keeps me centered.
 Before focusing my time and energy on teaching yoga, I worked as a photographer at newspapers and exhibited art shows at galleries.